neri/wami/README.md

 # WAMI

-A WebAssembly Interpreter used in [Maystorm](https://github.com/neri/maystorm)
+A WebAssembly Interpreter used in my os (https://github.com/neri/maystorm)

 ## features

 - Support for `no_std`
-- A subset of WebAssembly MVP v2.0
+- A subset of WebAssembly 2.0
-  - SIMD and reference instructions and some basic functions are not supported.
+  - It can be used for most applications, but it does not support SIMD, reference, and some basic instructions.

 ## requirements